fritzbriones/machine-learning-er-healthcare/README.md

 ## 🔧 Improvements Proposed

-All proposed improvements are **low-cost**, **realistic**, and **scalable**, supported by data insights and affordable technologies:
+All proposed improvements are **low-cost**, **realistic**, and **scalable**, supported by data insights and accessible technologies:

 - Implement **triage optimization protocols** to prioritize high-severity patients
 - **Adjust staffing schedules** based on shift-level wait time patterns
 - Use **digital queue boards or SMS notifications** to reduce walkouts
 - Analyze and monitor process metrics using:
-  - 🟢 **Jamovi** for statistics (open source)
+  - 🟢 **Jamovi** for statistical testing and effect sizes
   - 🐍 **Python + Anaconda + VS Code** for modeling and automation
   - 📊 **Tableau Public** and **Excel** for dashboards and control charts
 - Train frontline teams with **data-driven decision support tools**
-- Develop a simple **real-time prediction dashboard** using existing infrastructure
+- Develop a lightweight **real-time prediction dashboard** with existing infrastructure

 ---

 ## 📷 Visuals and Plots

-The project leverages multiple visualizations to interpret model results and track ER process improvements:
+This project utilizes multiple visualizations to interpret model results and track ER process improvements:

 - **SHAP Summary Plot**
-  Highlights the contribution of each input feature (e.g., Triage Level, Shift) to the model’s prediction of ER wait times, showing which factors most strongly influence outcomes.
+  Shows the contribution of each feature (e.g., Triage Level, Shift) to predictions of ER wait times made by **Random Forest**.

 - **Actual vs. Predicted Wait Time Scatter Plot**
-  Compares predicted wait times against actual values, where points aligning near the diagonal demonstrate high model accuracy.
+  Measures **Random Forest** performance—well-aligned points indicate accurate predictions.

 - **Control Chart**
-  Visualizes ER wait time trends over periods or shifts with upper and lower control limits, enabling monitoring of process stability and effectiveness of interventions.
+  Monitors ER wait times across shifts using statistical control limits.

 - **Pareto Chart**
-  Identifies and ranks the most frequent causes of long wait times or patient walkouts, helping prioritize improvement efforts on critical factors.
+  Ranks top causes of delays or walkouts to focus interventions.

 - **SHAP Interaction Plot**
-  Explores interactions between pairs of features (such as Shift and Wait Time) to reveal complex influences on prediction results.
+  Explores how variables like Shift and Triage Level interact in **Random Forest predictions**.

-All these plots are generated using open-source Python libraries like Matplotlib, Seaborn, and SHAP within the Jupyter Notebook.
-Exported images can be used for reporting, presentations, or embedding in dashboards to facilitate data-driven decision-making.
+All plots are created using **open-source Python libraries** and rendered inside the Jupyter Notebook.
+Visual outputs can be exported for use in dashboards, reports, or presentations.

 ---

 ## 📌 Use Cases

 - ER operations and staffing optimization
-- Healthcare analytics and improvement planning
+- Healthcare analytics and continuous improvement planning
-- Academic case studies in ML and Lean Six Sigma
+- Academic case studies for teaching ML and Lean Six Sigma

 ---